 'Translit' is NOT a code page -- it means just transliteration, i.e. substitution of Cyrillic letters with 'phonetically similar' Latin letters and their combinations.
 It is used as a last resort by (or for) people who do not have on their computers Cyrillic fonts, keyboard layouts, etc., or do not feel comfortable with the variety of Cyrillic code pages.

-'Unicode'; is an attempt to create a unified code table that would have enough room for letters and characters of all human languages.
+As one could guess from its very name, 'Unicode'; is an attempt to create a unified code table that would have enough room for letters and characters of all human languages.
 Obviously, this table should be quite big, and the codes consist of 16 bits (i.e. two bytes) instead of 8 bits, allowing as many as 65536 elements to be encoded.
 Thus, the 'unification' of character encoding is achieved at the expense of a twofold increase in the text file size.
 The Unicode standard complies with the ISO/IEC 10646-1 standard defining a so-called Universal Character Set (UCS) and its two-byte per character representation called UCS-2; so, the Unicode encoding may also be named UCS-2.
 However, Internet and email protocols do not support tracsfer of any 16-bit characters; for sending them over the Internet, one should temporarily convert them to special 7-bit or 8-bit formats called UTF-7 and UTF-8, respectively (UTF is for UCS Transformation Format).
 New versions of Web browsers (and their mailers), such as Netscape Communicator 4.* and Microsoft Internet Explorer 4.* or 5.*, support UTF-7 and UTF-8.

 Unicode in Windows 95/98 and MS Office 97